Improve ⌚Time to First Byte for Better Page Speed & SEO

 Of course if the page's markup does not reach the browser fast the rest of the assets can't be loaded.

-This time is called time to frist byte and is a measurement of how long it takes the first bits to reach the browser from the inital request to the server.
+This time is called time to frist byte and is a measurement of how long it takes the first bits to reach the browser from the initial request to the server.

 TTFB is a very key metric because the browser cannot begin rendering content until it has the initial markup.
 The page's markup contains references to external resources like scripts, CSS, images, fonts, etc. A slow response from the server can be killer.